 (4) Any agreement or arrangement

-(a) to surrender or commute a benefit, or any right or interest therein, or
+(a) to surrender or commute a benefit, or any right or interest in the benefit, or

-(b) to surrender or commute benefits payable as a result of a transfer or purchase pursuant to section 26
+(b) to surrender or commute benefits payable as a result of a transfer or purchase under section 26

 that is inconsistent with the rules set out in subsection 18(1) is void or, in Quebec, null.